tesf0059/portfolio/README.md

 Final Web Dev Assignment
 # Name- Solomon Tesfaye
 # How I Made It
-- Creating my web portfolio was like assembling a cool Lego model.
-First, I planned how it should look and function, similar to sketching a blueprint before building.
+- First, I planned how it should look and function, similar to sketching a blueprint before building.
 Then, I used Bootstrap 5, like a set of ready-made Lego pieces, to speed up the process.
 It helped me piece everything together neatly and ensured it looked good on all devices.

 - To make it more attrctive I added animations with animate.css, which made elements move and look more engaging.
 I also used Remixicon for icons, like adding fun icons to decorate my Logo.